nicfv/Psychart/src/README.md

   - In thermodynamics, refers to the total heat content of the vapor-air mixture.
 - Specific Volume
   - Amount of volume taken up by one unit of mass of the vapor-air mixture.
+- Degree of Saturation
+  - The ratio of the humidity ratio of moist air to that of saturated moist air.

 ## Getting started